22Bev/22Bev/README.md

 ### Hi there 👋
+## Your Name: username

+**Backend Developer | Cybersecurity Enthusiast**

+I'm a passionate developer with a strong foundation in backend technologies like Java, Spring Boot, Golang, and Python.
+I'm constantly learning and expanding my skillset, with a keen interest in cybersecurity principles and design patterns.

+**Technical Skills:**

+* **Programming Languages:**
+    * Java (Proficient)
+    * Golang (Intermediate)
+    * Python (Intermediate)
+* **Frameworks:**
+    * Spring Boot (Proficient)
+* **Security:** Strong understanding of cybersecurity concepts (penetration testing, secure coding practices)
+* **Design Patterns:** Deep knowledge of various design patterns (creational, structural, behavioral)

+**Open Source Contributions:**

+* (List any open-source projects you've contributed to.
+If you haven't yet, consider contributing to open-source projects to showcase your skills and gain experience.)

+**Interests:**

+* **Backend Development:** I enjoy crafting robust and scalable backend systems that power modern applications.
+* **Cybersecurity:** I'm fascinated by the ever-evolving field of cybersecurity and stay up-to-date on best practices for secure coding and system design.
+* **Design Patterns:** I believe design patterns are essential for writing clean, maintainable, and reusable code.

+**Looking for:**

+* I'm actively seeking opportunities to collaborate on projects that leverage my skills in backend development, security, and design patterns.
+I'm also open to learning new technologies and expanding my horizons.

+**Contact:**

+* Feel free to reach out to me via email: [[email address removed]] or connect with me on LinkedIn: [your_linkedin_profile_URL]

+**Additional Notes:**

+* Consider adding links to your personal website or blog (if applicable) for a more comprehensive portfolio.
+* You can tailor this portfolio further by mentioning specific projects you've worked on or areas within cybersecurity or Python that pique your interest.
+* Showcase your problem-solving skills by mentioning any coding challenges you've participated in or solved.

 <!--
 **22Bev/22Bev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.